Skip to contents

 • "ets": fit an ETS model to each indicator and forecast the missing observations.

 • "direct": do not forecast the indicator at all.
-Instead, align the latest observed complete high-frequency blocks directly to the target periods.
+Instead, align the latest observed complete high-frequency blocks directly to the target periods and average them within each target period.

 A Ragged-Edge Example